ATNF Telescope Status for 2023OCT

-All ATNF Telescope Applications for 2023OCT must be submitted using OPAL.
+All ATNF Telescope Applications for 2024APR must be submitted using OPAL.

-- We expect that the Cryogenically Cooled Phased Array Feed (CryoPAF) will be installed on the Parkes 64-m telescope, Murriyang, in August 2023.
-We are seeking expressions of interest for shared-risk proposals to take place during January through March 2024.
-Details here.
+• We expect to install the cryogenically cooled Phased Array Feed (CryoPAF) on Murriyang, the 64-m Parkes telescope, during Q1 2024.
+We are seeking expressions of interest for shared-risk proposals for July through September 2024.
+Please find details on shared-risk proposals here.

-- An optional LaTeX template for ATNF scientific justifications, with appropriate BibTeX setup to support anonymisation, is available here.
+• We strongly encourage proposers to use this LaTeX template for ATNF scientific justifications (with appropriate BibTeX setup to support anonymisation).

-For 2023OCT, we are continuing to use a new version of the OPAL system.
-Users are encouraged to report any issues via email (atnf-datasup@csiro.au).
-The file format for cover sheets and observations tables has changed from 2022OCT onward.
-Files from 2022APR and previous semesters (in OXML format) should be re-loaded into the OPAL editors, carefully re-checked and updated, and saved in the new format (JSON).
+We continue using a new version of the OPAL system for 2024APR and encourage users to report any issues via email (atnf-datasup@csiro.au).
+The file format for cover sheets and observations tables changed from 2022OCT onward.
+If you have files (in OXML format) from 2022APR and previous semesters please reload them into the OPAL editors, carefully re-check and update them, and save them in the new JSON format.

 Telescope availability

-For 2023OCT, ATNF proposals will be accepted for the:
+For 2024APR, ATNF proposals will be accepted for the:

 Proposal guidance

-- Note that Large Proposals (>400 hours over the lifetime of the project) are required to include in their justifications a section describing team roles/contributions (see Section 3.4 of the OPAL Users Guide).
-In order to do this, and also avoid listing team members in the justification, proposers can state the various skills required to conduct the project, and refer to the size and composition of the proposing team.
+• Note that Large Proposals (>400 hours over the lifetime of the project) and ATNF long-term projects are required to include in their justifications a section describing team roles/contributions (see Section 3.4 of the OPAL Users Guide).
+To do this, and avoid listing team members in the justification, proposers can state the various skills required to conduct the project and refer to the size and composition of the proposing team.
 For example, "Our team comprises n members, and possesses x people with expertise in planning and conducting these observations, y people with experience in reducing the data, and z members able to interpret the data within the theoretical modelling described earlier."

-- Several instrument upgrades are underway, and the associated project timescales will impose the need for flexibility in ATNF scheduling during 2023OCT.
+Upgrades are underway for several instruments, and the associated project timescales mean we need flexibility in ATNF scheduling during 2024APR.
 Specific details for individual telescopes are provided below.

-- ATCA: This may be the last semester in which CABB will be available.
-If your science needs CABB, please emphasise this in your justification.
-Also please note the current state of CABB (which is summarised in the section below, and can be monitored on the ATCA webpages and via communications from Jamie Stevens) and contingencies that may be required to successfully deliver spectral line observations, e.g. duplication of zoom bands.
+• ATCA: Please note the current state of CABB (which is summarised in the section below and can be monitored on the ATCA webpages and via communications from Jamie Stevens) and contingencies that may be required to successfully deliver spectral line observations, e.g. duplication of zoom bands.
 It may be better to wait for BIGCAT for spectral-line projects, unless your science requires time this semester.

-- ATCA: BIGCAT testing will continue in 2023OCT, and may affect the functionality of the telescope.
-Effort to develop and test BIGCAT is split with other projects, and so we can not accurately anticipate when the testing will be scheduled.
+• ATCA: BIGCAT testing will continue in 2024APR and may affect the telescope's functionality.
+Effort to develop and test BIGCAT is split with other projects, and so we cannot accurately anticipate when the testing will be scheduled.
 We may have to reschedule observations after the schedule is published, and we may choose to release the schedule in parts.
-Given the current timeline of BIGCAT installation, we anticipate having at least 3-4 months of observing time available in 2023OCT prior to BIGCAT commissioning.
+Given the current timeline of BIGCAT installation, we anticipate having at least 3–4 months of observing time available in 2024APR prior to BIGCAT commissioning.

-- ATCA: NAPA proposals for rapid response observations (within ~10 minutes of an alert) are welcomed.
+• ATCA: We're welcoming NAPA proposals for rapid response observations (within ~10 minutes of an alert).
 A rapid response mode for the ATCA is now in operation.
 Proposers seeking to use this mode must contact Jamie Stevens (Jamie.Stevens [at] csiro.au) and demonstrate a working triggering mechanism before being allowed to send triggers to the telescope.

 General Information